 - The high costs of implementing and integrating genomics into standard care also affect the uptake.
 While the costs of genomic sequencing have dropped substantially in the last decade, system-wide changes required for scaling involve significant costs as well as human resources.
 Running genomic tests and analysing them is still costly, and accounting for the time and staff needed to provide training and counselling creates a hike in expenses.

 Economic studies examined the cost-effectiveness of genomic programmes to quantify and justify their value.
 Despite that, most countries are reluctant to commit to their long-term funding.
 Without public funding, a national adaptation remains a distant goal in many places.
 (However, the UK is an exemption.
 The NHS has adopted a national genomic healthcare programme funded by the British government.
-Whole genome sequencing (WGS) is now available along with other genomic tests for cancers and certain rare diseases with equitable access.)
+Whole genome sequencing (WGS) is now available along with other genomic tests for chronic and certain rare diseases with equitable access.)

 - The lack of genomic-specific training was also raised as an issue.
 Healthcare personnel is not familiar with the practical applications of the new technology.
 Raising genomic literacy with continuous and comprehensive education is a cornerstone for sustainable integration.